 Imagine if you can, Huckleberry Finn meets Star Wars.
 Imagine Tom Sawyer in outer space, on another world, racing lightships and kicking ass with style.
 And this is just page one, there's so much more.
-From Animebots to evil Light Fairies and mystical Sacred Warriors.
-Get to know Andee and Nayaa, and if these two space cowboys will ever become pilots and solve the many mysteries of Carpatia.
+From Animebots and evil Light Fairies to mystical Sacred Warriors.
+Get to know Andee and Nayaa, and if these two young space cowboys will ever grow into lightship pilots, while solving the many mysteries of Carpatia.
 The odds are stacked against them, yet this is where the adventure begins.

 “Then how come